git/git.github.io/rev_news/drafts/edition-80.md

     [gh](https://github.com/cli/cli) for GitHub are more interactive
     command line tools, that do not aim to be familiar to a `git` and to leverage it.
 * [The Advanced Git Kit](https://www.git-tower.com/learn/git/advanced-git-kit)
-  is a 10 part video course for free from makers of the [Tower](https://www.git-tower.com/) Git client
+  is a 10 part video course for free from makers of the [Tower](https://www.git-tower.com/) Git client.
 * [GoGit](https://github.com/opencodeiiita/GoGit) is a project under OpenCode'21
   that aims to improve the Git and GitHub skills of the contributors by completing some tasks.
-  The tasks are be specified in the issue section of the project's GitHub repo.
+  The tasks are being specified in the Issues section of the project's GitHub repo.
 * [GitHub Minesweeper](https://profy.dev/project/github-minesweeper) by Profy
   is a GitHub bot to learn a professional Git and GitHub workflow.